williamFalcon/test-tube/docs/index.md

 - [Optimize your hyperparameters](hyperparameter_optimization/HyperOptArgumentParser/) using grid_search or random_search.
 - Automatically track ALL parameters for a particular training run.

-Test Tube is compatible with: Python 3
+Test Tube is compatible with: Python 2 and 3

 ## Getting started